Statue of N. F. S. Grundtvig

 The Statue of N. F. S, Grundtvig, situated in the central courtyard of Vartorv, close to the City Hall Square in central Copenhagen, Denmark, was created by Niels Skovgaard.
 It depicts N. F. S. Grundtvig kneeling by the Spring of Life.

 Description

 Grundtvig is depicted kneeling by the Spring of Life.
 Skovgaard has signed the sculpture with his monigram (NKS) and the inscription Grundtvig og Livskilden (Grundtvig and the Spring of Life) on the sole of his back-facing left shoe.

-Niels Skovgaard based his portrait of Grundtvig on his father P. C. Skovgaatrd's 1948 portrait drawing of Grundtvig.
-It is believed that P. X. Skovgaard's drawing was inspired by a three years older drawing by Gertner.
+Niels Skovgaard based his portrait of Grundtvig on his father P. C. Skovgaatrd's 1847 portrait drawing of Grundtvig.
+It is believed that P. C. Skovgaard's drawing was inspired by a three years older drawing by Johan Vilhelm Gertner.

 History

 Background

 Niels Skovgaard was the son of P. C. Skovgaard and Georgia Skovgaard.
 Grundtvig was a close friend of the family.
 He conducted the ceremony at the parents' wedding and their children Niels, Joakim and Suzette were also baptized by him.
 Niels Skovgaard and his brother Joakim were also good friends of Grundtvig's two sons.
 Throughout his career, Skovgaard received numerous commissions from independent Grundtvigian congregations and folk high Schools.

 Grundtvig died in 1872.
 A statue of him by Vilhelm Bissen was installed at the Frederick's Church construction site in 1894.
 In 1904, Rasmus Bøgebjerg proposed another Grundtvig statue.
 His proposal depicted Grundtvig with a lark sitting on his left hand.
 The proposal was subject to a prolonged debate.